 “Being born and raised in D.C., I knew my voice meant nothing at a national level.
 Growing up in this city, I faced issues from affordable housing to economic disparities to a lack of funding for public school education — everything you can think of that impacts a young Black man like me in this city, D.C. is unable to control.”

-Trump deployed the National Guard to violently use tear gas and rubber bullets against peaceful protesters to clear a path for his personal photo op.
-He transformed D.C. into a warzone.
+D.C.’s lack of statehood has already put residents at great risk.
+When Donald Trump incited a violent insurrectionist riot to overtake the Capitol, D.C lacked adequate security measures because it did not have statehood.
+This comes after Trump deployed the National Guard to violently use tear gas and rubber bullets against peaceful protesters to clear a path for his personal photo op.
 In any other state, he would have to ask the governor’s permission to deploy the National Guard, but not in D.C.
-Without statehood, D.C. is powerless to stand up to Trump and protect its residents from such an egregious abuse of federal force.
+This racist double standard left our community vulnerable and in harm's way.

 “In D.C., we’ve always had to deal with whatever the federal government wants to do with us.
 Trump sending in troops showed why we need our autonomy and why we should be a state — to have some control over things.”

-Without a voting seat at the congressional table to negotiate the recent coronavirus relief package, D.C.’s residents were shorted millions in life-saving aid from the federal government.
-Instead of grouping D.C. with other states, it was categorized as a U.S. territory in the CARES Act and received less than half of the minimum $1.25 billion that other states received, including states like Wyoming and Vermont with smaller populations.
-While D.C. residents wait for a Senate vote on the HEROES Act — another piece of legislation they’ll have no voice in — they’re suffering with one of the highest coronavirus infection rates in the country.
+Without a voting seat at the congressional table to negotiate coronavirus relief packages, D.C.’s residents were shorted millions in life-saving aid from the federal government.
+Instead of grouping D.C. with other states in the first COVID relief package, it was categorized as a U.S. territory in the CARES Act and received less than half of the minimum $1.25 billion that other states received, including states like Wyoming and Vermont with smaller populations.
+Unless D.C. statehood is achieved, the District of Columbia will continue to miss out on critical funding opportunities that have served as a lifeline for state and local governments during this pandemic.

 “D.C. is the powerhouse of our democracy, but as a D.C. resident, I don’t have voting power in the Capitol building just a short walk from home.
 When politicians were negotiating COVID relief packages, the voices of Washingtonians were ignored.
-We didn’t get the support we deserved, and Black and Brown residents are struggling more than ever.”
+We didn’t get the support we deserved."

-For the first time in the history of this country, a chamber of Congress has approved D.C. statehood.
-Now, our senators have the power to make the 51st state a reality and stop the wait.
-They must demonstrate courage in the face of McConnell’s dangerous inaction and help change the broken rules of our democracy.
+For the first time in the history of this country, a chamber of Congress has approved D.C. statehood and now, with a new Democratic majority, our senators have the power to make the 51st state a reality with 51 votes.
+The new Democratic majority must demonstrate courage in the face of McConnell’s dangerous inaction and obstruction to help change the broken rules of our democracy.